 There are a number of online trading platforms out there so it is a good idea to go with the accredited ones.

-One of the key benefits is that they all offer a free trial – which often gives you a mock simulated account – not only a great way to learn about the tools but you get to study the above-mentioned markets.
+One of the key benefits is that they all offer a free trial – which often gives you a mock .account.
+That’s a great way to learn about the tools and the above-mentioned markets.

 Risk level: High to Excessive.

 As the name suggests it is derived from a pool of funds from a specific institution or industry.
 Mutual funds are offered by institutions as a supplement to retirement plans (pensions and annuities).

 They offer you a return (often a stable monthly or quarterly pay-out) based on a fixed term that you agree on with your portfolio manager.

 The offering institution would then apply your pooled monthly contributions into a diverse portfolio to spread your risk exposure.